Highway Dimension: a Metric View: Introduction

 \begin{originaldefinition}[Highway dimension] Let $c\geq 4$ be a universal constant.
 A weighted graph $G=(V,E,w)$ has \emph{highway dimension} $h$ if for every $r>0$, and $v\in V$, there exists a subset $H\subseteq V$ with $|H|\leq h$ vertices such that the following property of the ball $B_v=B_G(v,cr)$ holds: \\ For every pair of vertices $u,z\in B_v$ such that $d_{G[B_v]}(u,z)=d_{G}(u,z)>r$, every shortest $u-z$ path~$P_{u,z}$ in $G[B_v]$ is intersecting $H$, i.e., $V(P_{u,z})\cap H\ne\emptyset$. \end{originaldefinition}

 Note that this definition is only concerned with shortest paths of length more than~$r$ that lie within the ball~$B_v$.
 In particular, if there is a vertex pair $u,z$ for which the distance is at most~$r$ in the graph $G$, but their shortest path $P_{u,z}$ within the ball has length more than $r$, then $P_{u,z}$ does not have to be hit by $H$ (note that this is exactly represented by failing the condition $d_{G[B_v]}(u,z)=d_{G}(u,z)>r$).
-Some examples are due (see also \cite{AFGW10,FFKP18}): the star graph has highway dimension $1$ but doubling dimension$^{\ref{foot:doubling}}$ $\Theta(\log n)$.
-However, the spider graph which consist of $n$ paths of two edges, has highway dimension $n$.
-On the other hand, the $k\times k$ grid has highway dimension $\Theta(k)$ but doubling dimension $O(1)$.
+Some examples are due (see also \cite{AFGW10,FFKP18}): the star graph has highway dimension $1$ but doubling dimension$^{\ref{foot:doubling}}$ $\Theta(\log n)$, as the center vertex hits all shortest paths, while any ball containing all $n$ leaves requires $\Theta(\log n)$ balls of half the radius to cover.
+However, the spider graph, which can be obtained from the star graph by subdividing each edge into a path of length $2$, has highway dimension $n$: at the right scale, the outer edge of each leg is a shortest path of length more than $r$ that does not pass through the center, and these $n$ paths are pairwise disjoint, so any hitting set requires $n$ vertices.
+On the other hand, the $k\times k$ grid has highway dimension $\Theta(k)$ but doubling dimension $O(1)$: the $k$ columns form disjoint shortest paths requiring $\Omega(k)$ hubs, while the grid can be covered by $O(1)$ balls of half the radius.
 Thus doubling and highway dimension are incomparable.

 In this paper we introduce a relaxed definition, where instead of hitting all the required shortest paths, it is enough to hit a single approximate shortest path.
 As we will see, this change also makes the universal constant $c$ from \Cref{def:orig-HD} redundant.
 Note that for the new definition the highway dimension is not a number but a function that depends on how well the hubs approximate the shortest path distance.
 This is because choosing more accurate hubs will give better precision, and in an approximation scheme we will want to control the accuracy.